 Quick Tip: LLCs offer tax flexibility, you can choose to be taxed as a sole proprietor, partnership, or corporation depending on your growth stage.

-Liability Tolerance
+2. Liability Protection and Risk Tolerance

 How much personal risk are you willing to take on?
 Some business structures, like sole proprietorships and general partnerships, leave your personal assets exposed to business debts or lawsuits.
 Others, like LLCs and corporations, offer limited liability protection, which means your personal savings, home, or car are protected if the business runs into legal trouble.